forta-network/starter-kits/scam-detector-py/README.md

    - **Scammer Deployed Contracts**: When an EOA is labeled a scammer, the Scam Detector queries for all contracts created by the EOA at the time the EOA was labeled.
 This includes direct contract creations (e.g. scammer deploys a token) as well as indirect contract creations (e.g. scammer adds liquidity to a pool that may result in the pool creation).
 To capture future contract creations, the Scam Detector also monitors for new contract creations by known scammers and emits a new ‘scammer’ label.

    - **Scammer Association**: When an EOA is labeled a scammer, label propagation will label associated scammers (e.g. addresses that are a destination for stolen assets) as scammers.
 [A graph-based approach](https://forta.org/blog/discovering-scammer-networks-with-machine-learning/) is utilized.
 The threat category of these labels is ‘scammer-association’.

-   - **Similar to Scammer**: For all contracts labeled scam by the Scam Detector, a contract similarity bot will identify and emit labels about contracts that resemble known scammer contacts.
-The threat category of these labels is ‘similar-contract’.

 **False Positive Mitigation**